100 Weird Trivia Questions and Answers Fun Quiz General

 This is because during the day the soft cartilage between your bones gets squashed and compressed.

-39. Scientists discovered an organism with a disappearing butt named want?
+39. Scientists discovered an organism with a disappearing butt named Want?

 Comb jelly, warty comb jelly, or sea walnut (Mnemiopsis leidyi)